backupbrew/switchbrew/Fuses.md

 Original launch units have this value set to 0xA0 (revision 5.0).
 The first batch of patched units have this value set to 0xC0 (revision 6.0).
+The second batch of patched units have this value set to 0xE0 (revision 7.0)

 #### FUSE\_FA